niroshanJ/challenge-frontend/README.md

 - Image

 ### Bonus points :
+- Summary of user profiles in List user profiles screen using middleware
 - Image compression at client side while uploading
 - Coding standards and readability of code
 - Presentation